 Figure 3 shows contour plots of the hourly averages of the size distributions measured with the MPSS and Partector Pro.
 For this representation, the size distributions measured with the MPSS have been limited to the size range from 10 nm to 300 nm in order to match the size range of the Partector Pro.
-The contour plots for both devices show very similar patterns, although

-- 210 the contours of the MPSS data appear sharper than the ones of the Partector Pro.
+The contour plots for both devices show very similar patterns, although the contours of the MPSS data appear sharper than the ones of the Partector Pro.
 This is caused by the different size resolutions of the two devices, i.e. 95 channels (MPSS) vs. 8 channels (Partector Pro) in the displayed size range.
 The highest concentrations are most of the time observed in the size range below 50 nm, which is in good agreement with the results of the long-term measurements at this station (Asbach, Kuhlbusch, Quass, & Kaminski, 2020) and mainly caused by the nearby traffic sources.
 Only in few cases, the size distribution is shifted towards larger particle sizes.
-A prominent example can be - 215 seen in Figure 3 on 29th April around noon, which also coincides with a high total number concentration.
+A prominent example can be seen in Figure 3 on 29th April around noon, which also coincides with a high total number concentration.
 This singular event was likely caused by observed barbecue activities on the adjacent sports field.

-- 220 The average number size distribution during the entire measurement period measured with the MPSS and Partector Pro are shown in Figure 4 in each device's original size resolution.
-The size distribution shows a large Aitken mode in the ultrafine particle size range and smaller accumulation mode.
-During daytime, the Aitken mode is higher than during night time, whereas for the accumulation mode it is vice versa (data not explicitly shown).
+The average number size distribution during the entire measurement period measured with the MPSS and Partector Pro are shown in Figure 4 in each device's original size range and resolution.
 The size distribution measured with the MPSS is in general good agreement with the results at this measurement location in previous years.
-The decrease of the concentration - 225 towards the smallest sizes shows that possible nucleation events did not have a noticeable effect on the average size distribution, unlike e.g. in April and May 2018, when nucleation had a strong impact on the monthly average size distributions (Asbach, Kuhlbusch, Quass, & Kaminski, 2020).
+The decrease of the concentration towards the smallest sizes shows that possible nucleation events did not have a noticeable effect on the average size distribution, unlike e.g. in April and May 2018, when nucleation had a strong impact on the monthly average size distributions (Asbach, Kuhlbusch, Quass, & Kaminski, 2020).

-For ambient UFP measurements with an MPSS, CEN/TS 17343:2020 allows a deviation of up to $\pm 50\%$ for particle sizes between 10 nm and 20 nm, up to $\pm 10\%$ for sizes between 20 nm and 200 nm and up to $\pm 20\%$ for sizes between 200 nm and
+For ambient UFP measurements with an MPSS, CEN/TS 17343:2020 allows a deviation of up to 50% for particle sizes between 10 nm and 20 nm, up to 10% for sizes between 20 nm and 200 nm and up to 20% for sizes between 200 nm and 800 nm.

-- 230 800 nm.
-(Wiedensohler, et al., 2018) requested the same uncertainty ranges for the 20-200 nm and 200-800 nm size range.
 This uncertainty range shall be determined by averaging the number size distributions over a time span of at least 8 hours and is marked with grey shade in Figure 4.
 It can be seen that the average concentrations in all Partector Pro size bins with midpoints below 113.5 nm are within the specified uncertainty range of the CEN/TS, considering that the relatively freshly calibrated MPSS serves as a quasi-reference.
 However, the concentrations in these size bins are below the reference concentrations.
-In - 235 contrast, the concentrations in the larger size bins exceed the max. allowed uncertainty.
+In contrast, the concentrations in the larger size bins exceed the max. allowed uncertainty.